 The term micro investing offers a surprisingly accurate picture of this approach to getting started in stocks.
 Rather than dump a lump sum into an investment account of some kind, an app rounds up purchases to the nearest whole dollar.
 It takes the difference and transfers it into an investment account.

 You periodically decide what kind of stocks or mutual funds the balance should invest in.
 Make sure you read the fine print before choosing an app, as the investment fees can vary considerably from app to app.

 With some apps, you only pay a nominal monthly fee.
 Other apps charge a per transaction fee.
 This is all very important to know before you decide to become a professional trader.

 Parting Thoughts on How to Get Started in Stocks

 If you ever wondered how to get started investing in stocks, it turns out you have lots of options.

 You can take advantage of traditional approaches like a 401(k) through your employer or a mutual fund you pick.
 You can sign up with a robo-advisor and automate the process.
 You can even use a mobile app for micro investing.

 Looking for other ways to take control of your financial future?
-Check out our post on business opportunities right now to start investing in your future success!
+Check out our post on business opportunities or visit the Finance section right now to start investing in your future success!